emdashdrupal/Carto/Home.md

 The first interface that comes into your view is the General Tab.
 Here you can select the exported files’ format, naming conventions, the coordinates of the map center, etc.

+> [!IMPORTANT]
-> **IMPORTANT**: The file format you select affects the variety of the items that can be exported.
+> The file format you select affects the variety of the items that can be exported.
 Here’s a table to help you choose from these formats.

 | File Format | Extension | Category | Supported Feature Types | Description | Good for displaying |
 | ----------- | --------- | ---------| ----------------------- | ------------| ---|